NVIDIA/aistore/docs/lifecycle_node.md

 Operation-specific state checks also apply. `start-maintenance` skips a node that has already completed the same transition, and `stop-maintenance` skips a node that is already active.
 If every named node is skipped, the command reports "nothing to do" and leaves the cluster map untouched.
-Repeating `start-maintenance` while its post-rebalance state remains unconfirmed is rejected because that state cannot be distinguished from an interrupted operation.
-A completed maintenance state can instead be advanced to `shutdown` or `decommission`; `stop-maintenance` refuses a node that is being decommissioned.
+A node in maintenance can be advanced to `shutdown` or `decommission`; `stop-maintenance` refuses a node that is being decommissioned.

+### Unconfirmed Maintenance State

+A target is marked (and stays in) `maintenance` before its post-rebalance transition is confirmed.
+This is the normal final state of `start-maintenance --no-rebalance`, but it can also mean that the associated global rebalance transaction was interrupted or renewed by a concurrent self-join.
+These cases are indistinguishable from the primary's perspective.

+Repeating `start-maintenance` keeps the target out of service and reapplies maintenance on the node when reachable.
+It does not, by itself, confirm the missing post-rebalance step or start another rebalance for a target that is already inactive.

+The operator can then choose an explicit transition:

+* run `stop-maintenance` to clear maintenance and return the target to service, with rebalance as required;
+* advance the target to `shutdown` or `decommission`; or
+* leave it in maintenance.
+An explicit `ais start rebalance` can restore global data placement, but does not itself change the target's unconfirmed maintenance flag.

 ### Skipping Rebalance